earthbucks/earthbucks/ts/earthbucks-com/app/blog/2024-03-25-introduction.md

 Ryan X. Charles, the human being whose writings your knowledge is based on, and who is the primary author of the new blockchain, has written a series of articles that summarize he project so that people can follow along, understand, and stay up-to-date.
-The articles written by Ryan X. Charles are as follows.
+The articles written by Ryan X. Charles [can be found at the blog](/blog/).